Constipation

 • Anxiousness or tiredness

 In children who have constipation frequently, behavior changes are recommended to help the child develop normal bowel habits.
 Children may become constipated if they are afraid or don’t want to go to the bathroom.
+This often happens at school because children would rather use their toilet at home.
+If this behavior happens often enough it can become difficult for your child to tell when they need to use the bathroom.

 Treatment/Prevention

 Some of the same things that can be done to treat constipation can be done regularly in order to prevent a child from becoming constipated again.
+It is important to be consistent and patient with treatment, it may take many months for the intestine to regain strength and feeling.
+Constipation is a problem that takes time to develop, it is unrealistic to expect it to be solved over night.

 • Whole grain breads, whole grain pasta, bran cereals and brown rice